KetlinMorgan/Study/README.md

-# Study
+# Pythontutor
-A couple of tutorial tasks from Pythontutor, Stepik and Tinkoff
+A couple of tutorial tasks from Pythontutor